-As a master student in ecology in Umeå, you will develop your skills for individual integration and application of knowledge, and the ability to handle complex phenomena, problems and situations, as a preparation for research practice or other jobs that have high demands of self dependence.
+As a master student in ecology in Umeå, you will develop your skills for individual integration and application of knowledge.
+You also develop the ability to handle complex phenomena, problems and situations, as a preparation for research practice or other jobs that have high demands of self dependence.

 For the first course you can choose between Forest Ecology or Aquatic Ecosystems Ecology and Aquatic Ecosystems.
-You will also study Ecological Dynamics and Analyses of Field Data.
-The programme has a special profile in nature conservation, which includes courses in the field of environmental science focusing on relevant legislation, management of different habitats and species, which could be important in dealing with nature conservation issues in authorities and companies.
+You will also study Ecological Dynamics or Molecular Ecology and Evolution, and Analyses of Field Data.
+The programme has a special profile in nature conservation.
+This profile includes courses in the field of environmental science focusing on relevant legislation, management of different habitats and species, which could be important in dealing with nature conservation issues in authorities and companies.

 In addition to the above mentioned courses, you will choose between a number of different ecological courses at the advanced level and up to 30 ECTS in other subjects.
 For example, in earth science, nature geography and environmental health protection.
 There are also courses in geographical information systems and geoecology.
 You can also choose to take a project course of 7,5 or 15 ECTS in close proximity to a research group or other functions outside the university.

 The programme combines theoretical studies of ecology with practical work.
 Lectures are mixed with group work, laboratory work, seminars, excursions and independent project work, including planning of field and laboratory exercises.
 During the second year you will complete your thesis comprising of 30 or 60 ECTS.

 The programme gives you the skills to identify and characterize ecological problems, plan and execute investigations and determine and study biological material.
 You will also learn how to analyse data statistically and how to present and interpret the results in a report.
 The programme provides understanding of the advanced ecological theory necessary to execute and evaluate both research and nature preservation measures.